seejohnrun/seejohnrun.github.io/_posts/2011-02-16-static-codeigniter-model.markdown

 }
 ```

 It's really nice because now the methods that should be static, are kept totally separate from the instance methods.
-This makes everything super clean, and we re able to abuse CodeIgniter's creation of a single instance (created via <code>$this->load</code>) to get the equivelant of a static initializer block (to do things like setting the value of the convenience <code>self::$db</code> variable).
+This makes everything super clean, and we're able to abuse CodeIgniter's creation of a single instance (created via <code>$this->load</code>) to get the equivelant of a static initializer block (to do things like setting the value of the convenience <code>self::$db</code> variable).
 Check out how its used:

 ``` php
 <?php